ufrgs-networks-group/networks-at-scale/_posts/2016-12-10-conext2016-presentation.md

 INF/UFRGS researchers Oliveira R. and Marcos, P. will present two new papers at the Student Workshop of the ACM Conference on emerging Networking EXperiments and Technologies (CoNEXT) at Irvine, CA, USA.
+ACM CoNEXT is one of the top conferences in networking.